Learn About Coffee

 Shade Grown Coffee

-Unlike organic coffee, there is still no established set of standards or an accepted or recognized certification body for shade grown coffees.
+Unlike organic coffee, there is still no established set of standards or an accepted or recognized certification body for shade-grown coffees.
 Fortunately, in most coffee growing countries the majority of coffee is still cultivated under shade trees.
-Furthermore, most (but certainly not all) certified organic coffees are shade grown and many coffee estates, while not organic, do cultivate under a shade canopy.
+Furthermore, most (but certainly not all) certified organic coffees are shade-grown and many coffee estates, while not organic, do cultivate under a shade canopy.

-Shade grown coffees available currently include our offerings from Colombia, Costa Rica, Guatemala, Mexico, and Peru.
+Shade-grown coffees available currently include our offerings from Colombia, Costa Rica, Guatemala, Mexico, and Peru.
 Meanwhile, coffees from Papua New Guinea, and Sumatra are virtually shade grown as well.